List of BanG Dream! characters: Masuki Satō

 Masuki Satō (佐藤 ますき, Satō Masuki), also known as MASKING (マスキング, Masukingu), is the band's drummer.
 She is a third-year high school student at the prestigious Shirayuki Private Academy, an all-girls' Catholic school that her mother—an alumna—encouraged her to attend.
 She is the daughter of Live House Galaxy's owner, who was the drummer for the band Death Galaxy.
 Despite her intimidating appearance, she likes cute things and baking.
 Nicknamed "King" by her peers, she is popular with other drummers like Ako and Maya.
 She plays a maple Pearl drum kit.

-Due to her wild drumming style, Masuki's tenures with other bands were short lived before being scouted by Chiyu.
-When Raise A Suilen is seeking a guitarist prior to the Girls Band Challenge, Masuki convinces Rokka to audition after hearing her practice; although Rokka is initially rejected, she grows close with Masuki who offers her support until she is accepted.
-When Chiyu confronts Masuki and the others for mingling with the others despite dropping in the voting, an incensed Masuki storms out, which Rokka misinterprets as her quitting the band.
-Raise A Suilen eventually makes amends and participates in the finals.

 Masuki is voiced by Natsume.
 Molly Searcy portrays her in the dub.

 Reona Nyūbara

 Reona Nyūbara (鳰原 れおな, Nyūbara Reona), also known as PAREO (パレオ, Pareo), is the band's keyboardist.
 She is a third-year student at Kamogawa Chuo Junior High School in Kamogawa, Chiba. and is a fan of Pastel Palettes, regularly covering songs by the band and uploading them online; and at one point waiting in front of the stage all day during the World Idol Festival to see them perform.
 She plays 2 Roland keyboards.

-Before joining RAS, Reona was a quiet honor student who wished to be able to express her true self.
-She receives this opportunity when she is recruited by Chiyu upon watching her Pastel Palettes covers, and she becomes loyal to the producer.
-Although she follows much of Chiyu's orders without opposition, Reona is aware and at times skeptical of her motives; for example, she does not force Rokka to join the band against her will and continues to interact with the other bands.
-Late in the Girls Band Challenge, when Masuki and Chiyu argue about the latter's increasing control over the band, Reona attempts to comfort Chiyu but is rebuked for being "useless".
-Stunned and disillusioned, she reverts to her withdrawn self and returns to Chiba.
-With the help of her bandmates and an apology from Chiyu, Reona rejoins the band.

 Reona is voiced by Reo Kurachi.
 Kurachi and Risa Tsumugi co-host Radio R･I･O･T. Taylor Fono serves as her English voice actress.